Godwin-Ani/Godwin-Ani/README.md

 - 🗣🐍I speak Python cause what other language should a zoologist speak???
-- 💪😅 I hope to win a kaggle competition one day.

 ### What I'm focusing on 💯
 - Research, research, and still more research.